 Let us discuss these solutions in detail!

-Try reloading the YouTube page using Ctrl + F5 hotkey.
+Try reloading the YouTube or the web page using Ctrl + F5 hotkey.
 If there is some temporary issue, refreshing the webpage might help you fix YouTube error 400.
 So, refresh the page a few times and check if it fixes the error for you.

-Also, try restarting your PC and then opening Chrome or whichever browser you are using.
-Visit the YouTube video page and see if the error is gone.
+Also, try restarting your PC and then opening Chrome or whichever browser you use.
+Visit the page and see if the error is gone.

 If this doesn’t work for you, go for another solution from this list.